• Skip to primary navigation

 Pin the strip in place to keep in from slipping out of place before adding the next log.
 Rotate the foundation block clockwise 90 degrees, ready to add your next log.

-The guide in the home (see video in Part 1) did tell us that the quilts weren’t necessarily used for warmth – that heavy rag rugs would have been used on beds for real warmth.
+The guide at the home (see video in Part 1) did tell us that the quilts weren't necessarily used for warmth - that heavy rugs made of rags would have been used on beds for real warmth.

 Repeat the same step, adding another log, this time along the edge of both pieces.
 It’s traditional to keep all of the logs the same width, but don’t stress about the perfect length of your logs – you can always trim after the log is stitched in place.